-Diet plays a role in the health of the horse from birth through old age and is an often overlooked method of disease control.
-(Also see Horses.)
-In young horses, developmental orthopedic disease (see Developmental Orthopedic Disease in Horses) is the result of rapid growth, trauma to articular cartilage or growth plates, genetic predisposition, and nutritional imbalances.
-Dietary management involves regulating energy intake to avoid excessive rates of growth and weight gain.
+There are several reasons to know the weight of horses.
+Many feeding requirements are based on percentages of the horse's weight.
+Most feed recommendations are stated in the amount of feed (in pounds or kilograms) the horse should receive based on body weight.
+In young horses, "developmental orthopedic disease," although a multifactorial condition, can be related to rapid growth or imbalances in energy, protein, and minerals (see Developmental Orthopedic Disease in Horses).
 The proper balance of protein, calcium, phosphorus, zinc, and copper is important in supporting healthy endochondral ossification and in stabilizing bone collagen and elastin synthesis.
 The amount of nutrients required in the diet for normal bone development are dictated by rate of growth.
 Excessive energy intake contributes to osteochondrosis by decreasing bone density and cortical thickness.

 Deficiency of protein must be severe to interfere with endochondral ossification.
 Rapidly increasing protein intake may produce faster bone growth; however, if the diet lacks adequate minerals to support this increased growth, altered endochondral ossification can be seen.
 Calcium and phosphorus balance affect bone density, rate of growth, and cartilage thickness.
 Inadequate amounts of copper and zinc have been associated with an increased incidence of osteochondrosis and osteodysgenesis.